 The Automatic Sensor Cleaning on Canon EOS M3, M10, M100 and M50 models MUST BE DISABLED in the Main Menu, if it is not, the Camera will throw an Error [E20] and shut the camera down as soon as the camera is turned on.
 This is a major problem as you cannot easily get back into the menu to disable the Automatic Sensor Cleaning again.
 I will always turn this off as a part of the conversion process, but if you do a Factory Reset it will turn it on again and you will have trouble the next time you try to turn the camera on.
 However if you do want to do a reset, you can do it as normal in the menu, BUT YOU MUST IMMEDIATELY GO BACK INTO THE MENU AND TURN OFF AUTOMATIC SENSOR CLEANING BEFORE TURNING THE CAMERA OFF!!!!!!
 If you fail to do this you won't easily be able to turn the camera back on without the error or get into the menu to turn off the Sensor Cleaning.

-There is a way to get into the menu but it is far better not to get into that situation; Remove both the lens and the SD Card, Turn the camera Off.
-Press and Hold the Menu Button whilst pressing and releasing the PLAY Button.
-This should bring up a screen notice say No Memory Card Found.
-Release all buttons and press PLAY again, this should get you back to normal camera function, press Menu and go to Sensor Cleaning and DISABLE it.
+There is a way to get into the menu but it is far better not to get into that situation; Remove both the lens and the SD Card, With the camera Off.
+Press and Hold the SHUTTER BUTTON and the PLAY BUTTON for about 10s until [No Memory Card] appears on the display then RELEASE ALL BUTTONS then press PLAY BUTTON briefly, this should get you back to normal camera display, press MENU and go to SENSOR CLEANING [on Spanner Tab 3] and DISABLE Auto Cleaning.
 Press Menu to Exit menu, then Turn the camera Off and On again to make sure the error has gone.
-This method works for the EOS M100, but should work for the other M series Canon cameras.
+This method works for the EOS M100, but should be similar for the other M series Canon cameras.